 Confidently adding keywords to your digital images in Lightroom will make finding your images at a later date very simple.
 If you are currently struggling with this, take a few extra minutes to add keywords to your images each time you import your photos into Lightroom.
-You'll thank me later!
+You will thank me later!

 Do you have any questions or comments about Using Lightroom Keywords?
-Leave us a comment below - We would love to hear from you!
+Leave us a comment below - we would love to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)!